Eisenkappel-Vellach: History

 The Seeberg Pass was already part of a Roman road in the Noricum province from 15 BC onwards.
 A Capella settlement in the Duchy of Carinthia, named after a chapel (Kapelle, Kapela) held by the Bishop of Brixen, was first mentioned about 1050.
 The market was probably established in the early 13th century under the rule of Duke Bernhard von Spanheim.
 Market rights were officially confirmed in a 1267/68 deed, when the Seebergsattel was an important trade route for salt and iron ore (German: Eisen).
 From the 15th century onwards, the valley was the site of several ironworks.
 Fortifications were built against the invasions by the Ottoman forces, nevertheless Kappel was devastated in 1473.
 Emperor Frederick III had the town rebuilt and granted it the present-day coat of arms in 1493.

 The Kappel municipality was established in 1850, it was renamed Eisenkappel in 1890, while the iron industries declined.
 The Eisenkappel citizens had to rely on forestry and summer tourism around several mineral springs, promoted by the opening of the Vellachtalbahn narrow gauge railway line in 1902.
 Eisenkappel and Vellach finally merged in 1939.
-In the late days of World War II the remote Peršman farm in Koprein Petzen was a strongpoint of the Slovene Partisans, the only ever-existing Anti-Nazi military resistance of Austria.
-On 25 April 1945, a Nazi SS unit stormed the building killing eleven residents, among them seven children.
+In the late days of World War II the remote Peršman farm in Koprein Petzen was a strongpoint of the Slovene Partisans, the only anti-Nazi military resistance in Austria.
+On 25 April 1945, a Nazi SS unit stormed the building, killing eleven residents, among them seven children.